JanBorras/CRC_CNN_Histopathology/README.md

 You may download the images to train the CNN, install the dependencies and then run the script from a Jupyter Notebook session mounted inside of the fastai environment.
 Remember to point all the paths to the correct folders.

 Data used in this article can be accessed via https://zenodo.org/record/53169#.XB0hr8Yo9wE.

+You can also find a repository with the resulting images of the study in the following Gdrive link: [drive.google.com](https://drive.google.com/drive/folders/1o9eAswDJuugGWLhjdmzHs4ZnBMIzAAqM?usp=sharing)